 Urban and Regional Planning

-The Urban and Regional Planning Program offers a professional Master of Urban Planning (M.U.P.), a Ph.D. in urban and regional planning, as well as several dual degree options.
+The Urban and Regional Planning Program offers a professional Master of Urban Regional Planning (M.U.R.P.), a Ph.D. in Urban Regional Planning, as well as several dual degree options.
 Also available through the program is a Graduate Certificate in Real Estate Development, Graduate Certificate in Healty Cities, and Graduate Certificate in Urban Informatics.

 The urban planning profession is concerned with the human and physical environments of cities and regions.
 A primary goal of the profession is to improve the quality of life in places—whether neighborhoods, cities, metropolitan regions, rural settlements, or larger regions—anywhere in the world.
 In pursuing this goal, graduate students acquire knowledge in the areas of: 1.
 An understanding of cities and regions, including the interrelationship between their social, economic, and political systems and their spatial patterns; 2.
 An awareness of the techniques for analyzing cities and regions and for developing plans and programs for their future; and, 3.
 The formulation of future development policies, especially as the process involves identifying problems, establishing objectives, generating and evaluating alternative plans, and implementing them.